 16 May 2026

 A class PositiveInt { final int v; } is 16 bytes on HotSpot — 12-byte header plus 4-byte int (8-byte header with -XX:+UseCompactObjectHeaders, production-ready since JDK 251) — and the array holding it stores 4-byte references rather than the values themselves.
 A stream processor carrying millions of PositiveInt sequence numbers, one per event, means millions of heap objects — each one a cache miss waiting to happen, each one tracked by the GC.
-The wrapper costs 4× the memory of the int it wraps, and the pointer chase costs an extra cache-line load per access — an L2 miss on random access patterns.
+The wrapper costs 4× the memory of the int it wraps, and the pointer chase costs an extra cache-line load per access — a cache miss on random access patterns.

-The practical rule that I followed, until now, has been: refine your types at the boundary, then quit before you hit any performance-sensitive code.
+The practical rule that I followed, until now, has been: refine your types at the boundary, then stop before you hit any performance-sensitive code.
 You can refine your boundaries; you cannot refine your hot path.
 Refined types stayed in the outermost layer; the loops over millions of events kept using raw int, raw float, raw String.

 That was the friction.
 Value classes lift it — and the same pattern now fits far more use cases.